cacophony-wj/licentia_black/README.md

 Launch _ModOrganizer.exe_ from the directory in which you installed the list.
 Launch the game from the **SKSE** entry in the drop-down menu.

+The Licentia SAFE profile is the tamest of the bunch.
+Just straight up Vokriinator / Apocalypse gameplay with every LOTD Quest and tons of collectibles.
+It is the only one where PCs and most of the NPCs are wearing undies (except for a few that came with their own bodies) so this should be a stream-safe profile unless you particularly enjoy killing townspeople and stripping them.

+The Licentia BLACK profile adds the OStim NG suite for plenty of ways to have romantic interludes between missions.
+It is probably the one friendliest to non-traditional NSFW players such as the ladies or the romantics.
+It incudes most of the BWB Kaidan suite from KaidanMod.com and expands the non-combat roleplay with more romantic expressions and things like bard songs and wedding locations.

+The Licentia BLANK profile is the same as the Licentia BLACK profile, but with the extra Kaidan expansions and a few other less-impactful mods removed to better accommodate user additions.

+The Licentia NEEDS profile is based off of the BLACK profile and adds punishing survival gameplay in the form of iNeed, Frostfall, Campfire, and Hunterborn.
+You will need to manage your resources and time carefully to survive, and many colder areas will be inaccessible to you until are much more hardy.

+The Licentia PITCH profile is the raunchiest and most offensive of the bunch.
+A throwback to the bad old days of Lover's Lab, it focuses on erotic roleplay such as bondage and non-consensual content mostly via submissive NSFW quests to go along with the SFW quests of all the other profiles.
+No creature content and some scenes will fade to black as a result, but support for bondage gear on males as well as beast races is included.
+Do NOT play this profile if you are squeamish.

+The Licentia TOYS profile is based off of the BLANK profile but has the OStim suite removed in favor of Toys.
+Similar to the PITCH profile, the TOYS profile differs in that it focuses on bondage devices as kinky gameplay mechanics instead of huge punishing quest arcs.
+There will be a chance when looting that you will be equipped with a random Toy with MASSIVE buffs but equally large disadvantages.
+Removing them is a struggle that I leave for you to uncover!
+It's mostly intended as a sexy way to test yourself while ascending to godhood.
+And unlike the PITCH profile or Happy Fun Times, it does not require as much time min-maxing or straight up running away.

-If you are interested in a profile with none of the adult mods and much fewer instances of nudity, select the "Licentia SAFE" profile from the dropdown above the list of mods before starting your game.
+For a profile with none of the adult mods and much fewer instances of nudity, select the "Licentia SAFE" profile from the dropdown above the list of mods before starting your game.

-If you are interested in the stablest version of the list featuring the _OSuite_ series of adult mods, select the "Licentia BLACK" profile from the dropdown menu.
+For the default version of the list featuring the _OSuite_ series of adult mods, select the "Licentia BLACK" profile from the dropdown menu.
+This version of the list receives the most testing and support.

-The "Licentia KAIDAN" profile provides a fleshed out male romantic partner, Kaidan, courtesy of the _Kaidan EXPANDED_ series of mods from [https://kaidanmod.com](https://kaidanmod.com) in addition to Serana.
-Also available are expanded romance options such as _I'm Glad You're Here, A Skyrim Kiss_ and _Destination Weddings._

-For the more horny degenerates, I also offer the _Licentia PITCH_ profile which emphasizes the most reliable SexLab quests available on Lover's Lab, along with plenty of Coom.
-Join my Discord and check #list-updates for further information on these profiles if you are interested in them.
+For more room for your own additions, choose the "Licentia BLANK" profile.
+Remember that you must always keep the total number of "full" ESPs and ESMs at **254 or less.**

+For punishing survival-based gameplay, choose the "Licentia NEEDS" profile.

+For submissive female roleplay and questing, choose the "Licentia PITCH" profile.
+This profile is not recommended if you are squeamish.

+For a lighter version of the above, choose the "Licentia TOYS" profile.

 You can find a list of all mods hosted on sites other than Nexus [here](LLGUIDE.md).
 Please consult this document if you choose to play the "PITCH" profile.
 I will not offer much support for that profile because I want it to exist more than I want to fix broken mods.
 As the document mentions, a profile based on a _SexLab_ suite is better served by someone who understands what to watch out for.